FuchsiaOS/FuchsiaOS-docs-zh_CN/development/graphics/magma/concepts/test_strategy.md

-its own fuzzer, as every driver is unique in how it processes command buffer or immediate command data and as such needs different input pre-processing to ensure adequate coverage. [libfuzzer][libfuzzer] fuzzers should link against the MSD using [fake-ddk][fake-ddk] to ensure coverage information can be received from the driver.
+its own fuzzer, as every driver is unique in how it processes command buffer or immediate command data and as such needs different input pre-processing to ensure adequate coverage. [libfuzzer][libfuzzer] fuzzers should link against the MSD using [mock-ddk][mock-ddk] to ensure coverage information can be received from the driver.
 Since the real GPU hardware can't be used in a fuzzer environment, the fuzzer must have a fake device implementation.